 I was recently interviewing for positions as a mechanical engineer with companies all over the country and was very surprised at how much the interviewers wanted to talk about my motorcycles instead of academic projects I had completed.
 Not because they particularly liked motorcycles, but because having some hands on knowledge of how mechanical things work is very sought after in my industry.

 I also have a brother in law who is an attorney who first introduced me to cafe racers years ago.
 He also wrote “classic motorcycle restoration” on his job applications with law firms and said it was brought up several times in interviews because people thought it was so cool.
+Discuss with your wife or partner or partner how this could benefit you career-wise.

 You’ll Look Pretty Dang Attractive!